 Mornings should be reserved for the opportunity to squeeze in a healthy breakfast, not rush to pick an outfit and scramble.
 If this has been you lately, try establishing a routine to make going to bed and waking up less turbulent.

 A great day really does start the night before.
 These are mindful practices that can alter the course of your day and life in the long-term.
 Also try getting to bed at the same time every day as part of this nightly routine.

-3. Use a Different Types of Alarm
+3. Use a Different Type of Alarm

 Instead of waking up to a buzzing, ringing, obnoxious alarm in the morning, try implementing affirmations or nature sounds.
 There are alarm clocks you can set so you can rise to a calming voice telling you positive things.